frontendpatterns/frontendpatterns.dev/src/content/patterns/folder-organization.md

 ## Solution

 Choose between shallow folder structures for simplicity or deep nesting for organization based on project scale.
-For example, split a billing feature so API clients, hooks, and UI elements live in distinct folders with explicit boundaries.
+For example, split a billing feature so API clients, data fetching logic, and UI elements live in distinct folders with explicit boundaries.